 Her man is dead, and she is in the blankets.
 Her eyes facing the ceiling.
 Her complexion pale.
 The cowgirl’s body rests; and the lover and the tea maker in her is not present.
 She is unconscious.
 Her blouse is still on.
 Her hair is in the hands of the old wooden bed frame.
 There are no tears on her face.
 But after all the weeps and fighting, the silence that has encircled her body provides the saddest most deformed picture.

 Unconsciousness as a word in its essence comes with the connotation of indifference.
 Unconsciousness is pretty much space with objects put around that are stale and attracted to nothing.

 The staleness of her face.
 The indifference of her body.
-She is the object in an empty room living for nothing and one would say that this is it up until you gaze in her eyes and you see the familiar blue lining and the sea creatures living on the very bottom of her pupils; the life; but the life is all caged and it wants out by its nature, by its inborn desire for being conscious.
+She is the object in an empty room in which everything is static, and one would say that this is it up until you gaze in her eyes and you see the familiar blue lining and the sea creatures living at the very bottom of her pupils; the life; but the life is all caged and it wants out by its nature, by its inborn desire for being conscious.

 Did a tree fall through the roof, she would be lying in the bed as still as she is lying now.
 That’s because she’s unconscious but now her ‘self’ starts hearing one gallop, two gallops, three gallops and the wind smacks against the cottage and tears the windows open, and the dust enters the room hastily pinching her face.